Dilysss/tp/docs/UserGuide.md

 ### Clearing data in SETA : `clear`

-Clears the data in SETA.
-Use this to clear the sample data given at the beginning or when you want to start adding students, questions and tutorials from scratch again.
+This feature allows you to clear all the data in SETA.
+You can use this feature to clear the sample data given at the beginning or when you want to delete all the data you have at once.

 Format: `clear `